mfail792/Word-Guess-Game/README.md

-This is a fun little word guessing game centered around educating the user on planets and other celestial objects within the known universe.
+This is a fun little word guessing game centered around educating the user on planets and other celestial objects within our universe.
 This is very much a work in progress!
 Thanks for checking it out.

 Link:  https://mfail792.github.io/Word-Guess-Game/